 Open the Terminal tool window

 By default, the terminal emulator runs with the current directory set to the root directory of the current solution.
-You can change the default start directory on the page of JetBrains Rider settings Ctrl+Alt+S.
+You can change the default start directory in.

 Start a new session

-Sessions are saved when you close the solution or JetBrains Rider, that is, tab names, current working directory, and even the shell history is preserved.
+The Terminal saves tabs and sessions when you close the solution or JetBrains Rider.
+It preserves tab names, the current working directory, and even the shell history.

 Configure the terminal emulator

 Specify the desired shell to use with the embedded terminal emulator, change the start directory, and define environment variables among other settings.

 JetBrains Rider should automatically detect the default shell based on your environment.
 Here are some of the possible shells you might consider:

 Bash for Windows: